TakeAsh/cs-WpfUtility/README.md

 - MessageButton is not modal but modeless.
 - MessageButton DON'T support buttons(OK, Cancel, Yes, No, ...).
 - MessageButtons can be placed in Quick Access ToolBar, Help Pane Content, Ribbon Group.

+## PaneledTab
+- is TabContorl with 'FormerPanel' and 'LatterPanel' beside TabPanel.

 ## PlaceHolder
 - realize place holder for TextBox and ComboBox in .Net 4.0.